DataverseLabs/pyinterpolate-conference-materials/2022/geopython/workshops.md

 ![Areal data experimental variogram](data/fig5.png  "Areal data experimental variogram")

-It seems to be ok, so we can make a next step: let's check population units:
+It seems to be ok so that we can make the next step: let's check population units:

 ```python
 def build_point_array(points):